PS I Love You starring Hilary Swank shot on location in Ireland

 - Irish employment in all grades

-- Favouring projects that can offer employment in lead creative roles including director, key cast, director of photography, production designer, costume designer, editor and composer
+- Projects that can offer employment in lead creative roles including director, key cast, director of photography, production designer, costume designer, editor and composer

 - Contribution to Irish audiovisual infrastructure

-- Favouring projects that will utilise serviced film studios and post-production facilities
+- Projects that will utilise serviced film studios and post-production facilities

 - Spend in the Irish economy

-- Favouring projects that will deliver significant economic activity additional to that generated by other Irish funding including Section 481 (tax-based incentive funding)
+- Projects that will deliver significant economic activity additional to that generated by other Irish funding including Section 481 (tax-based incentive funding)

 Because BSÉ/IFB support for international production is directly linked to consideration of a film or TV programme's economic effect within the Irish industry, the majority of this funding is released progressively during the course of the production upon receipt of cost reports showing that targets of Irish expenditure have been met.